Water Saving Gardens

 Once the planting is complete we need to add carefully selected mulch at a depth of 35mm-50mm.
 It is important to select the appropriate mulch for your plants.
 The wrong mulch can accelerate evaporation of water from the soil which is completely the opposite of what we need.

 Watering by automatic system twice a week with supplementary hand watering in the first two to three weeks will be sufficient.
 After that you should be able to water once a week or even less automatically with hand watering of individual plants if they wilt.
 On clay soils and sloping ground the most effective way to water is pulse watering.
 A rule of thumb is that you want to apply one hour of water.
 However if you apply it continuously you get massive runoff from slopes and an impervious layer can develop on flat ground.
 I recommend that you water early in the morning.
-Apply water in ten minute bursts separated by twenty five minute breaks.
-Naturally you need an automatic system to set this up.Once the garden is fully established it should be possible to water as little as once per month for most of your drought tolerant plants and once per fortnight for your more sensitive plants.
+Apply water in fifteen minute bursts separated by thirty minute breaks.
+Naturally you need an automatic system to set this up.Once the garden is fully established it should be possible to water as little as once per fortnight for most of your drought tolerant plants and once per week for your more sensitive plants.